Absence of Unruh effect in polymer quantization: Massless scalar field

-\emph{Regulation of the coefficient functions.} -- The definition of $F_m(\k,\kr)$ implies that $F_1(\k,\kr) = (-i a)\partial F_0(\k,\kr)/\partial \k$.
+The definition of $F_m(\k,\kr)$ implies that $F_1(\k,\kr) = (-i a)\partial F_0(\k,\kr)/\partial \k$.
 Clearly, knowing the expression of $F_0(\k,\kr)$ is sufficient.
 However, the integrand being a pure phase, $F_0(\k,\kr)$ does not \emph{converge} when volume regulators are removed.
 In order to avoid dealing with formally divergent terms, we introduce a non-oscillatory \emph{regulator} term in the expression of $F_m(\k,\kr)$ as follows

 where $d_m = (1- i\delta m a/\kr)$.
 In the limit $\delta \to 0$, $F_m^{\delta}(\k,\kr)$ reduces to $F_m(\k,\kr)$.
 The change of variable $u \equiv |\k|x$ in the integration (\ref{FmDeltaDef}) would lead to